gbnegrini/bioinformatics-design-patterns/content/patterns/mirna-target-database/flexible-data-input.md

 ## Solution

 Allow the user to enter the data needed to search for miRNA targets in a delimited area, highlighted on the page, and with different advanced search tools.
 The FLEXIBLE DATA INPUT can contain a text box to enter a nucleotide sequence or allow the selection of a sequence from a list predefined by the database.
 The upload of sequence(s) in a FASTA file must also be supported.
-The advanced search must allow the user to specify parameters to narrow the search, such as species, a family of miRNAs, and validation method (RESULTS FILTER).
+The advanced search must allow the user to specify parameters to narrow the search, such as species, a family of miRNAs, and validation method (DATA FILTER).
 The tool should give clear examples of how the input is formatted.

 ## Rationale